gyakoo/spooky/README.txt

 	- Algorithm to find disconnected clusters has some bug.

 - Bad performance on Fullscreen on huge target sizes (4K)
-	- Because the game RenderTarget is created out of actual Target and the PS is unoptimized
+	- Because the game RenderTarget is created out of actual Target and the Pixel Shader is unoptimized

 -Manu
-mmrom@microsoft.com
+gyakoo@gmail.com